-Maps 4.1 and 4.2 on pages 4-9 and 4-10 respectively display the relationship between locations of MTP projects and overlapping community of concern Block Groups.
-There were a total of 81 projects in the adopted 2040 MTP.
-The 81 projects were mapped by segments to more concisely determine the portion or portions of a project that impact an overlapping community of concern Block Group.
-If a project segment was located partially or completely within a community of concern Block Group, it was assumed to impact those populations living there.
+Maps 4.1 and 4.2 on pages 4-9 and 4-10 respectively display the relationship between locations of MTP projects and overlapping communities of concern Block Groups.

+If a project was located partially or completely within a community of concern Block Group, it was assumed to impact those populations living there.
+To determine a fair distribution of projects, the percentage of projects within, or partially within, a communities of concern Block Group was compared to the percentage not within or partially within communities of concern Block Groups.

-The MTP included eight interchange projects totaling \$115 million in project funding.
-Of the eight projects, four projects (50 percent) were located within, partially within, or connected directly to an overlapping community of concern Block Group.
-Of the \$115 million in total funding, \$88 million, or 76 percent was within, partially within, or connected directly to an overlapping community of concern Block Group.
+The MTP includes eight interchange projects totaling \$115 million in project funding.
+Of the eight projects, five were located within, partially within, or connected directly to an area of overlapping communities of concern Block Groups.
+Of the \$115 million in total funding, \$104 million, or 90.82 percent is within, partially within, or connected directly to a communities of concern Block Group.

-The MTP included 740 highway project segments totaling \$2.2 billion in project funding.
-Of the 740 project segments, 297 project segments (40 percent) were located within, partially within, or connected directly to, an area of overlapping communities of concern Block Groups.
-Of the \$2.2 billion in total funding, \$750 million, or 34 percent was within, partially within, or connected directly to an overlapping community of concern Block Group.
+The MTP includes 740 highway projects totaling \$2.2 billion in project funding.
+Of the 740 projects, 522 were located within, partially within, or connected directly to, at an area of overlapping communities of concern Block Groups.
+Of the \$2.2 billion in total funding, \$1.6 billion, or 75.26 percent is within, partially within, or connected directly to a communities of concern Block Group.

-The MTP included 194 transit route projects segments.
-Of the 194 project segments, 165 segments or 85 percent were located within, partially within, or connected directly to an area of overlapping communities of concern Block Groups.
+The MTP includes 194 transit route projects.
+Of the 194 projects, 178 or 91.75 percent were located within, partially within, or connected directly to at an area of overlapping communities of concern Block Groups.
 Projected costs for transit route projects and service in 2040 were calculated as part of the 2040 MTP, however, a methodology for geographic distribution of transit route project costs was not included as part of the 2040 MTP.
 Thus, the geographic distribution of funding for transit route service projects could not be compared to locations of EJ communities of concern as part of this EJ report.

-Map 4.1 Location of 2040 MTP Highway Projects Relative to Overlapping Community of Concern Block Groups
+Map 4.1 Location of 2040 MTP Highway Projects Relative to Communities of Concern Block Groups

-Map 4.2 Location of 2040 MTP Transit Route Projects Relative to Overlapping Community of Concern Block Groups
+Map 4.2 Location of 2040 MTP Transit Route Projects Relative to Communities of Concern Block Groups